docker-library/docs/flink/content.md

 Then with a web browser go to `http://localhost:8081/` to see the Flink Job Manager Console (adjust the hostname for your docker host).

-To use Flink, you can submit a job to the cluster using the Web UI or you can also do it from a different flink container, for example:
+To use Flink, you can submit a job to the cluster using the Web UI or you can also do it from a different Flink container, for example:

 ```console
 $ docker run -t flink flink run -m <jobmanager:port> -c <your_class> <your_jar> <your_params>